Sex Counselor & Therapist – Career, Salary & State Licensure

 Some programs in these disciplines offer a direct step into sex therapy, while others will require students to pursue education beyond the master’s to gain the expertise needed to pursue sex therapy.

-For example, North Central University offers a master of art in marriage and family therapy with the option to specialize in systemic sex therapy.
+For example, National University offers a master of art in marriage and family therapy with the option to specialize in systemic sex therapy.
 A program like this is designed to prepare students for a career in MFT focused on easing sexual dysfunction—a direct pathway to sex therapy.
-This specialization requires five courses in historical and theoretical foundations of systemic sex therapy, and courses on religion, culture, and society related to sexual behaviors.
+This specialization requires five courses in historical and theoretical foundations of systemic sex therapy, and courses on religion, culture, and society as it relates to sexual behaviors.

 • Location: Minneapolis, MN